-4. Our Whole School Approach

-Routines and Boundaries
+4. Our Whole School Approach Routines and Boundaries

-We will have good routines for arrival in school.
+We will have good routines throughout the school day with a particular focus at times of transition.
 We will remember the 'first five minutes" and know that positive greetings count.
 We recognise that all transition times in the school day need support; getting changed for PE, moving around our schools, assemblies, breaks, lunchtimes and the end of the day.